2021 American League Division Series: Game 4

 Game 4 was originally scheduled for October 11, but was postponed a day due to rain.

 After being postponed by inclement weather the day before, Lance McCullers Jr. was tabbed as the starter for Houston while Carlos Rodón was the Game 4 starter for the White Sox attempting to save their season and force a Game 5 in Houston the next day.
 Rodón looked sharp early, breezing through the first two innings on 26 pitches.
 Gavin Sheets homered in the bottom of the second to start the scoring, but the Astros would answer right back in the top of the third with a Carlos Correa bases-loaded double to bring it 2–1 and knocking Rodón out of the game.
 The Astros never looked back as they added on in the top of the fourth with an RBI single from Martin Maldonado and an RBI double from Alex Bregman to make it 5–1.
 McCullers got out of a jam in the bottom of the inning by striking out César Hernández looking.
 The White Sox would not have a runner in scoring position for the rest of the game.
 McCullers would be replaced by Yimi Garcia in the fifth due to forearm tightness.
-Michael Brantley added two insurance runs with RBI singles in the sixth and eighth innings before José Altuve capped off the day with a three-run homer in the top of the ninth.
+Michael Brantley added two insurance runs with RBI singles in the sixth and eighth innings before Jose Altuve capped off the day with a three-run homer in the top of the ninth.
 Ryan Pressly got Hernández to ground out and send the Astros to their fifth straight ALCS appearance.
 The Astros became the first team since the 1995–1999 Atlanta Braves, and only the third team in MLB history, to make five straight LCS appearances, the first being the 1971–1975 Oakland Athletics.

 Altuve's home run in the ninth tied him with George Springer for the most career postseason home runs in Astros history, and moved him up to a tie for fourth place on the all-time leader board with Springer and Albert Pujols, with 19.
 The nine-run victory was the largest winning margin ever recorded by a team in a clinching game of the American League Division Series.

-With the starts by Altuve, Bregman, Correa, and Yuli Gurriel, they played their 60th postseason game together, the most by a quartet of teammates in major league history.
+With starts by Altuve, Bregman, Correa, and Yuli Gurriel, they played their 60th postseason game together, the most by a quartet of teammates in major league history.